satriahrh/tlipra/README.md

     ```

 3.  **Configure the Database**
     The application is configured to connect to a local MySQL server.
-The default settings in `config/database.yml` expect a user `root` with the password `rootpw`.
+The default settings in `config/database.yml` expect a user `root` with no password.

     If your local MySQL installation uses different credentials, please update the `development` section of `config/database.yml`.